 Product photography is essential for a lifestyle brand but creates page weight.
 We served all planter images in WebP format and implemented lazy loading for the colour variants gallery, keeping the initial load under two seconds.
 A slow lifestyle page loses the visitor before they've experienced the brand atmosphere that drives the purchase decision.

-Three changes would lift this page’s performance meaningfully:
+Three changes would lift this page’s performance meaningfully.

 Browse our full collection of landing page examples to see how we apply these principles across industries.
 Building a product or subscription page in the lifestyle category?
 Talk to our team.